-Rating period (see new players) is the period where a certain rating list is valid.
+7.11 The rating period (for new players, see 7.14) is the period where a certain rating list is valid.

-- 7.12 The following data concerning each player whose rating exceeds the floor as of the current list: FIDE title, Federation, Current Rating, ID Number, Number of games rated in the rating period, Year of Birth, gender and the current value of K for the player. - 7.13 The closing date for tournaments for a list is 7 days before the date of the list; the tournaments ending before or on that day are rated on the list.Official competitions as listed in the FIDE Handbook are rated on the list even if they end on the last day before the list date. - 7.14 A rating for a player new to the list shall be published only if it meets the following criteria:

-7.14a If based on results obtained under 6.3., a minimum of 9 games.
+- 7.12 The following data will be kept concerning each player whose rating is at least 1000 as of the current list: FIDE title, Federation, Current Rating, FIDE ID Number, Number of Games rated in the rating period, Date of Birth, Gender and the current value of K for the player. - 7.13 The closing date for tournaments for a list is 3 days before the date of the list; the tournaments ending before or on that day are rated on the list.
+Official FIDE events are rated on the list even if they end on the last day before the list date. - 7.14 A rating for a player new to the list shall be published only if it meets the following criteria: - 7.14a If based on results obtained under 6.3, a minimum of 9 games. - 7.14b If based on results obtained under 6.4, a minimum of 9 games played against rated opponents. - 7.14c The condition of a minimum of 9 games need not be met in one tournament.

-- 7.14b If based on results obtained under 6.4., a minimum of 9 games played against rated opponents. - 7.14c The condition of a minimum of 9 games need not be met in one tournament: results from other events, played within rating periods of not more than two years, are pooled to obtain the initial rating. - 7.14d The rating is at least the rating floor. - 7.14e The rating is calculated using all his results as if they were played in one tournament, but not published until he has played at least 9 games, then using all the rating data available. - 7.14f If based on results obtained in the Olympiad, a Continental Team Championship or World Team Championship, a minimum of 7 games. - 7.14g If a player is a member of the IBCA, ICSC or IPCA, a minimum of 7 games. - 7.2 Players who are not to be included on the list: - 7.21 Players whose ratings drop below the floor are listed on the next list as 'delisted'.
-Thereafter they are treated in the same manner as any other unrated player. - 7.22 Unrated titled players are published in a separate list concurrently with the list of rated titled players. - 7.23 Inactive players are not included on the list but nonetheless are considered rated at their most recent published rating for rating and title result purposes. - 7.23a A player is considered to commence inactivity if he plays no rated games in a one year period. - 7.23b Inactive players are shown on the next two years of rating lists after starting being considered inactive.
-Their names are then flagged as inactive in the alphabetical section of the rating list and removed from the national federation's lists which contain only the list of active players. - 7.23{C} A player regains his activity if he plays at least one rated game in a period and he is then listed on the next list. - 7.24 For the purposes of the FIDE rating list ranking of top players, a player who is inactive over a 12 month period of inactivity on the rating list will no longer appear on the top list. - 7.3 The Qualification Commission shall move to monthly rating lists on 1 July of the year following a decision to do so by the Presidential Board.
-The above regulations shall be amended as follows: The list published on the 1st day of the month shall be effective between the first and the last day of that month.
+Results from other tournaments played within consecutive rating periods totalling not more than 26 months, are pooled to obtain the initial rating. - 7.14d The rating is at least 1000. - 7.14e The rating is calculated using all his results as if they were played in one tournament (it is not published until he has played at least 9 games) by using all the rating data available.

+7.2 Players who are not to be included on the list:

+- 7.21 Players whose ratings drop below 1000 are listed on the next list as 'delisted'.
+Thereafter, they are treated in the same manner as any other unrated player. - 7.22 Titled players who are unrated are published in a separate list concurrently with the list of rated players. - 7.23 Inactive players are considered rated at their most recent published rating for purposes of rating and title results. - 7.23a A player is considered to commence inactivity if he plays no rated games in a one year period. - 7.23b A player regains his activity if he plays at least one rated game in a period and he is then listed on the next list.

-8.0 The working of the FIDE Rating System
+8. The working of the FIDE Rating System